CMSgov/bluebutton-site-static/_pages/developers.md

 GET http://localhost:8080/testclient/callback?code=TSjqiZCdJwGyytGjz2GzziPfHTJ6z2&state=8e896a59f0744a8e93bf2f1f13230
 ~~~

-Your application can now exchange the code provided in the redirected request for a access token.
+Your application can now exchange the code provided in the redirected request for an access token.

 To retrieve an access token, POST to the BB2.0 /token endpoint providing the code with the following parameters: